 In 2015, DLG started to modestly grow its premiums base after several years of decline (see Exhibit 3), which reflected management's action to improve performance and difficult pricing conditions.
-This growth trend has continued into 2017, with GWP from ongoing operations up 4% for the first 9 months, surpassing the group's target growth rate of 2%-3% per annum.
-Growth was helped by rising motor rates, but in line with the group's strategy, own brand IFP have increased across all segments.
-The group's total IFP remained broadly flat for the first 9 months of 2017 because growth in its own brands was offset by reductions across the group's partnership arrangements, particularly in the home segment.
+This growth trend has continued into 2017, with GWP from ongoing operations up around 4% in 2017, primarily relating to an increase in Motor and Home own brands and helped by rising motor rates.
+The group's total IFP reduced slightly during 2017 because growth in its own brands was offset by reductions across the group's partnership arrangements, particularly in the home segment.
 This reduction in partnership IFP will continue throughout 2018 following the termination of DLG's distribution agreement with Nationwide in December 2017.